p2w34/e-democracy/e-petitions/README.md

 }
 ```
 ## Development tips
-### 1. To use SSH, one has to add SSH key to the bitbucket account, NOT repo!
-- Select the Settings cog on the top navigation bar -> From the Settings dropdown menu, select Personal Bitbucket settings -> Under Security, select SSH keys
-- git add remote git@bitbucket.org:generatorreferendow/e-petitions.git

-### 2. Debugging node.js Lambda code locally.
+### 1. Debugging node.js Lambda code locally.
 Is there a good approach to it?
 One can for sure use the most simple approach, which is go with typical hacking backed by:
 - `npm init -y` # to set up nodejs project from scratch
 - `npm install -g nodemon` # to reload automatically changes to server.js etc.